igorski/weltkriegsimulator/README.md

     grunt dev

-This mode will launch a local server allowing you to debug the application on _http://localhost:3000.
-When you make changes / additions to the source files, a watcher will register the changes, rebuild the application and refresh the browser.
+This mode will launch a local server allowing you to debug the application from your browser through the local URL _http://localhost:3000_.
+When you make changes / additions to the source files, a watcher will register the changes, rebuild the application and refresh the browser so you can see the effect of your changes directly.

 You can create a production ready package by running: